Got a question not found here? Ask away!

 Q: CAN I MAKE MORE THAN ONE FILM THIS SEASON?

 A: Yes.
 Producers may complete a Non-Speed entry(Write of Passage, Documentary, etc) prior to Verse Assignment, and then do a Speed Film within the 168 timeframe.
-Some have entered two or more Speed Films, at the same time.
-We discourage that, as it will tax your resources badly.
+You can also do up to 3 speed films by entering one film in each speed film group.
 Multiple entry purcchases are required if doing more than one film.

 Q: I CAN'T DO THE COMPETITION BECAUSE THE DATES DON'T WORK WITH MY SCHEDULE.
 ARE THE DATES FLEXIBLE?